-Understanding the role of microorganisms is fundamental to nutrition.
-The human gut microbiome is now regarded as a separate organ and microorganisms play pivotal roles in food production, food spoilage and foodborne illness.
+An appreciation of the role of microorganisms is fundamental to our understanding of nutrition and human health.
+The human gut microbiome is now regarded as a separate organ and the resident microorganisms play pivotal roles in the health of the host.